 On 1 July 2006 a new financing system was introduced for pharmaceuticals dispensed in hospitals, according to which hospitals receive a fixed reimbursement sum for pharmaceuticals dispensed during a patient stay, independent of the real expenditure for that patient.
-Hospitalised patients are only charged a fixed daily amount of $\in$ 0.62 for dispensed reimbursed pharmaceuticals, while non-reimbursed pharmaceuticals are always charged in full.
+Hospitalised patients are only charged a fixed daily amount of € 0.62 for dispensed reimbursed pharmaceuticals, while non-reimbursed pharmaceuticals are always charged in full.

-The most important recent reimbursement-related cost-containment measures are the introduction of the extended reference price system and the Anatomic Therapeutic Chemical (ATC) classification "ATC level 4".
+The most important recent reimbursement-related cost-containment measures are the introduction of the extended reference price system (in 2005 and 2007) and the lowering of out-of-pocket payments for category B (ATC 4 level group) and C (ATC 4 level group) in 2007.
+In May 2008 they were again sustainably lowered.